nehacp/Bare-Minimum/README.md

 # Bare-Minimum   Travel with Friends

+## Project Details
+Taking an existing codebase and building additional features on top of it

+## App Details

 Travel App was created to support you and your friends to organize and share details of your next trip.
 The app allows you to plan and store all the details related:
  - Location of Trip
  - Dates of Trip